A New Initiative: Living the Change

 Earth is a blessing.
 She supports life and is the basis of all our economies.
 She conveys beauty and evokes our recognition of something greater than ourselves.
 She is our temple, our mosque, our sanctuary, our cathedral.
 Our home.

 GreenFaith and our funding partners believe that people can make and sustain significant changes in their lives when they are grounded in their deepest values and supported by communities of meaning.
 In this energized collaboration, One Earth Sangha is honored to represent Mindfulness and Buddhist communities in partnering with The Bhumi Project, representing Hindus; the Global Muslim Climate Network; Hazon representing the Jewish faith, The Global Catholic Climate Movement, Living Witness, representing Quakers; even the World Evangelical Alliance representing Evangelical Christians and more.
 In a time when divisiveness is on the rise, we are deeply inspired by this diverse set of organizations in beautiful cooperation, each sharing both the particular gifts and challenges of our Paths, in this project to honor and protect life.

+But you might have questions.
 Together, we’ll be exploring the beauty and the very real challenges in this campaign in the coming weeks and months.
 Even in our own conversations, we wrestle with difficulties and want to open these up with you.
 Questions like,

 - Isn’t this a distraction from the real change we need in public policy and checks on corporations?
 Don’t we all need to keep our focus on systems change?